thadeetrompetter/alouatta/pages/index/02-Accomodation.md

 ## Sleeping

-The sleeping quarters are fully furnished safari tents overlooking the garden, with two of them having oceanview.
+The sleeping quarters are fully furnished safari tents overlooking the garden, with one of them having oceanview.

 We have 3 tents available, 2 private ones and 1 shared.
 The shared tent has 4 beds.
 The 2 private tents are equipped with double beds, suited for couples.
 All the tents are for non-smokers and are equipped with powerplug, light and ventilator.
 Bedsheets are provided, all tents are cleaned daily.